-- Embryoid develops into plantlets and letter in a whole viable plant.
+- Embryoid develops into plantlets and letters in a whole viable plant.

-A meristem is a group of an undifferentiated plant cell which can undergo division to form all types of tissues.
-Meristem culture
+A meristem is a group of undifferentiated plant cells that can undergo division to form all types of tissues.

-- Generally explant used in the shiny dome-shaped structure of length which is less than 10 0.1 mm with one or two pairs of the youngest leaf.
+- Generally, explant is used in the shiny dome-shaped structure of length which is less than 10 0.1 mm with one or two pairs of the youngest leaf.

 - Meristem tissue is isolated and activated on a sweet table growth medium under aseptic conditions.

 - Maritime forms callus at adds cut and on which a large number of shoot primordial develop.

 - The resulting plantlets are often free of viruses and parasites.